Body in Action, Mind at Rest

-I was born in Paris, France and I became an anthropologist in Jerusalem (with a PhD from the Hebrew University of Jerusalem).
+I was born in Paris, France and I became an anthropologist in Jerusalem (with a PhD from The Hebrew University of Jerusalem).
 I lived and worked on three different continents.
 I am published widely in the area of gender and the editor of Women and Water: Menstruation in Jewish Life and Law (UPNE, 1999).
 With my move to Boston and my growing family, I shifted my interest to Jewish education and Evaluation Studies.
 I was the Special Coordinator at JCDS (Boston Jewish Community Day School) in which capacity I directed the AISNE accreditation process.
 I also co-authored a study on Jewish pluralism in a local Day School.
 For ten years I have worked in evaluation of educational programs in complex multilingual and cross-cultural settings.
 Some of my assignments included: Director of Evaluation at The Center for the Advancement of Hebrew Teaching and Learning Inc (HATC); Senior Research Associate with Education Matters, Inc and the Mandel Center for Jewish Education at Brandeis.

 As a Resident Scholar at the Women’s Studies Research Center at Brandeis University (WSRC), I completed a number of projects including a book (with Seligman and Montgomery) Living with Difference: How to Build Communities in a Divided World (2016 University of California Press).
 This book describes the story and the methodology behind our yearly programs.
 Learning how to live with what is different, we need to see clearly, observe and not react but act skillfully.
 These qualities of the mind are explored as well through my yoga study and teaching.
-I am currently on leave from Brandeis, to explore in depth my commitment to studying, teaching and growing this path.

 My work in the world of evaluation focuses always on a pragmatic approach to knowledge that continually queries: “knowledge for whom and for which purposes”.
 And it is this aspect of my qualitative work that is reflected in my yoga teaching.
 The Iyengar method helps the practionner, slowly and with precision, to enter the space of the body and like an anthropologist, study all aspects of that embodiment.
 Like in anthropological work, the Iyengar method cares about the particular.
 We are trained to see, observe and teach to the needs of individual students with care and precision.